darebrawley/mip653/_projects/syllabus.md

 Students with disabilities who may need disability-related accommodations for this course are encouraged to make an appointment to speak with Dare Brawley at the start of the semester.
 A Letter of Accommodation Eligibility from the Office of Accessibility Resources & Services (OARS) authorizing your accommodations will be required.
 Chantonette Lyles, Associate Director OARS (oars@njit.edu or 973-596-5417) is the point of contact for this letter, please reach out to discuss your specific needs.

 ### Device policy
-During scheduled class time students will be expected to use their computers only to access course-related materials (Webex meeting, tutorial resources, class syllabus, readings).
+During scheduled class time students will be expected to use their computers only to access course-related materials (Webex meeting, tutorial resources, class syllabus, readings, QGIS).

-The online format of this course means that minimizing/resisting external distractions from non-class related computing (social media usage, email, other work, online shopping etc) is the responsibility of all students.
+The online format of this course means that minimizing/resisting external distractions from non-class related computing (social media usage, email, other work, online shopping etc) is challenging but a shared responsibility of all members of the class.
 For more on computation and attention please see Tim Wu's [*Attention Merchants: The Epic Scramble to get Inside our Heads*](https://www.penguinrandomhouse.com/books/234876/the-attention-merchants-by-tim-wu/)

 ____
 ## Resources